Irreducible Constraints on Hadronically Interacting Sub-GeV Dark Matter: Vector Operator

 The grey shaded regions again denote the parameter space where the irreducible DM abundance exceeds the observed abundance.
 Notice that this excludes significantly smaller cross-sections than in the previous $C^V=\mathbb{1}$ case, since here the production is via $e^+ e^- \to \chi\bar\chi$.
 Note that the freeze-in relic density scales as $m_\chi \langle \Gamma_{e^+ e^- \to \chi\bar\chi} \rangle \approx m^{-1}_\chi$, explaining why the freeze-in contour has a shallower slope than the BBN constraint.

 For fermionic DM, in the bottom-right panel of \cref{fig:Vectorcouplingfigs}, the nearly flat grey dot-dashed line denotes where the correct DM relic density is achieved via the freeze-out process $\bar{\chi}\chi \to e^+e^-$, assuming a maximum temperature of $10\,{\rm MeV}$.
 While DM is under-produced above this line, such large $s$-wave annihilation cross-sections are excluded by the strong CMB constraints on energy injection during recombination~\cite{Slatyer:2015jla}.
-Note that for scalar DM (bottom-left panel of \cref{fig:Vectorcouplingfigs}) the corresponding region lies outside the range of $\sigma^{\chi N}_{\rm SI}$ shown in the figure.
+Note that for scalar DM (bottom-left panel of \cref{fig:Vectorcouplingfigs}), the corresponding region is also ruled out by the constraint from the Lyman-$\alpha$ forest.